jelledenhaan/programming_project/README.md

 https://coinmarketcap.com/
 https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory/data

 In order to use this data, the data must be a little bit transformed with help of python.
-The idea is to create a json file which is very user friendly when using d3.
+Therefore, I created a python file which tranforms the data from csv format to json format.
+D3.js and json format fit well to each other.

 ### External components

-include libaries, this list can be expanded throughout the project:

-d3-tip
+Libraries I used during this assignment:

-Bootstrap
+Bootstrap V4
 Jquery
+D3.js V3
+D3.queue

 ### Similar visualization
 As far as I know coinmarketcap.com comes close to what I have in mind.
 This website is easy in use and very clear for beginners.